VCityTeam/py3dtilers/py3dtilers/TilesetReader/README.md

 ### Geometric error

-In 3DTiles, [the geometric error](https://github.com/CesiumGS/3d-tiles/tree/main/specification#geometric-error) is the metric used to refine a tile or not.
+In 3DTiles, [the geometric error](https://github.com/CesiumGS/3d-tiles/tree/main/specification#geometric-error) (__GE__) is the metric used to refine a tile or not.
 A tile should always have a lower geometric error than its parent.
 The root of the tileset should have the highest geometric error and the leaves the lowest geometric error.

-The geometric errors of the tiles can be overwrited with the flag `--geometric_error`.
+The geometric errors of the tiles can be overwritten with the flag `--geometric_error`.
 The values after the flag will be used (from left to right) for the deeper tiles (leaves), their parents (if existing), etc until the root tiles of the tileset.

 ```bash
 tileset-reader --paths <tileset_path> --geometric_error 5 60 100  # Set leaf tiles GE to 5, their parents GE to 60 and root tiles GE to 100